 Professor of Psychology

 Dr. Libby Nutt Williams is Professor of Psychology and President of the Faculty Senate (2020-2023).
 She received her bachelor’s degree in psychology from Stanford University, with election to Phi Beta Kappa as a junior.
 She earned her Doctorate in Counseling Psychology from the University of Maryland and joined the faculty in Psychology at SMCM in 1997.
-She received the Norton T. Dodge Award for Scholarly and Creative Achievement in 2021 and the Homer L. Dodge Award for Teaching Excellence in 2003 and served as Coordinator for the Women, Gender and Sexuality Cross-Disciplinary Studies Program (2004-2006) and as Department Chair in Psychology (2006-2007 and 2015-2019) both before and after serving as Dean of the Core Curriculum and First Year Experience (2007-2014).
+She received the Norton T. Dodge Award for Scholarly and Creative Achievement in 2021 and the Homer L. Dodge Award for Teaching Excellence in 2003.
+She served as Coordinator for the Women, Gender and Sexuality Cross-Disciplinary Studies Program (2004-2006) and as Department Chair in Psychology (2006-2007 and 2015-2019) both before and after serving as Dean of the Core Curriculum and First Year Experience (2007-2014).

-Her scholarly interests focus primarily on psychotherapy process, feminist/multicultural approaches to counseling, and qualitative research methods.
+Her scholarly interests focus primarily on psychotherapy process, feminist/multicultural approaches to counseling, qualitative research methods, and leadership.
 She has numerous publications and has received awards for her scholarship from the Society for Psychotherapy Research and from the Division of Psychotherapy of the American Psychological Association.
-She has published two books, Counseling Psychology (3rd edition in 2014, and 4th edition in 2022 with Charles Gelso and Bruce Fretz, 2014) and The Oxford Handbook of Feminist Multicultural Counseling Psychology (with Carol Enns, 2012).
-She is a Fellow of the American Psychological Association (APA) (Divisions 17, 29, and 35) and has served as President of Division of Psychotherapy and as a member of the Council of Representatives of the APA, as well as on numerous editorial boards (including Psychotherapy, Psychotherapy Research, Psychology of Women Quarterly, and The Counseling Psychologist).
+She has published three books, Counseling Psychology (3rd edition in 2014, and 4th edition in 2022 with Charles Gelso) and The Oxford Handbook of Feminist Multicultural Counseling Psychology (with Carol Enns, 2012).
+She is a Fellow of the American Psychological Association (APA) (Divisions 2, 17, 29, and 35) and has served as President of Division of Psychotherapy and as a member of the Council of Representatives of the APA, as well as on numerous editorial boards (including Psychotherapy, Psychotherapy Research, Psychology of Women Quarterly, and The Counseling Psychologist).